-(b) The full-time faculty part-time rate is defined and computed as follows:
+(b) Full-time faculty who teach for the Summer Session shall be paid at his/her part-time rate, which is defined and computed as follows:

 The full-time faculty member's per annum salary divided by two times (2x's) the total maximum per semester contact hour workload for that particular school or department as appropriate.
 Seventy-five percent (75%) of that sum is the part-time rate for full-time faculty.
 Example: School of Liberal Arts and Sciences, 12 contact hours per semester is the maximum workload.
-Assuming an annual salary of \$28,800 divided by 2 times the maximum contact hour workload (2 x 12 = 24):
+Assuming an annual salary of \$43,200 divided by 2 times the maximum contact hour workload $(2 \times 12 = 24)$: